Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory

 In practical applications of spintronics, an ordering temperature above room temperature is needed, and a few systems were predicted \cite{dietl00science287:5455} to be promising from that point of view, namely Mn-doped ZnO and Mn-doped GaN.
-Unfortunately, it has proven very difficult to determine their ordering temperatures experimentally, and values ranging from close to 1000K to just above 0 K have been reported.
+Unfortunately, it has proven very difficult to determine their ordering temperatures experimentally, and values ranging from close to 1000 K to just above 0 K have been reported.
 This vast spread of values can possibly be linked to difficulties in synthesizing samples with a homogeneous distribution of substitutional Mn atoms in the host lattice.
-Mn doped GaAs offers a considerably more robust situation from a synthesis point of view, and substitutional Mn doping at the Ga sites can reach concentrations up to 6-8 \%.
-For the highest concentrations, ordering temperatures ($\rm T_C$) as high as 170 K~\cite{edmonds02apl81:3010} to 190 K~\cite{chen09apl95:182505} have been reported and are now generally accepted.
+Mn-doped GaAs offers a considerably more robust situation from a synthesis point of view, and substitutional Mn doping at the Ga sites can reach concentrations up to around 15\%~\cite{chiba07apl90:122503,chen09apl95:182505}, as estimated from saturation magnetization data.
+The magnetic ordering temperature ($\rm T_C$) depends on the detailed preparation procedures and evaluation methods~\cite{chen09apl95:182505,wang05aip_cp772:333,wang08apl93:132103}, the highest reported value being between 188 K~\cite{nemec13natcomm4:1422} and about 200 K~\cite{novak08prl101:077201}, inferred respectively from the measured magnetization and from the maximum in the resistivity curve (the latter method is known to overestimate the transition temperature~\cite{chiba07apl90:122503}).

-On the theory side, it has been suggested \cite{dietl00science287:5455} that the ferromagnetic interaction in Mn doped GaAs is described by Vonsovsky-Zener's p-d exchange model \cite{vonsovsky46zetf16:981,*zener51prb81:440}.
-The main assumption of this model is that the Mn-3d electrons are localized and have energies below or close to the bottom of the valence band, which also allows them to induce a hole in the host material.
-This results in a valence band moment which is coupled anti-ferromagnetically to the impurity 3d moment.
-The effective exchange interactions between the localized moments is mediated by the conduction carriers of the host, and is argued to be long ranged \cite{dietl00science287:5455}.
-Therefore even for dilute doping concentrations, with Mn atoms distributed far apart, a significant ferromagnetic coupling between transition metal moments was suggested to be possible \cite{dietl00science287:5455}.